-In Pre-chat survey, you can set up an optional pre-chat questionnaire that visitors will have to fill out before chatting with you:
+In the Pre-chat survey, you can set up an optional pre-chat questionnaire that visitors will have to fill out before chatting with you:

-Post-chat survey, as you might expect, lets you do the same thing for after your chat session:
+The post-chat survey, as you might expect, lets you do the same thing for after your chat session:

 The Queued visitors tab lets you customize the message that appears when all of your agents are busy:

-And finally, the Ticket form tab lets you decide whether or not to allow visitors to leave a message if they use your live chat window during off hours.
+And finally, the Ticket form tab lets you decide whether or not to allow visitors to leave a message if they use your live chat window during off-hours.
 If you enable this option, you can also customize the form that visitors will fill out in that situation: